Studebaker

-Studebaker was an American wagon and automobile manufacturer based in South Bend, Indiana with a building at 1600 Broadway in Times Square, Midtown Manhattan, New York City.
-It was founded in 1852 and incorporated in 1868 as the Studebaker Brothers Manufacturing Company.
-The firm was originally a coachbuilder, manufacturing wagons, buggies, carriages and harnesses.
+Studebaker was an American wagon and automobile manufacturer based in South Bend, Indiana.
+The company held a location at 1600 Broadway in Times Square, Midtown Manhattan, New York City.
+Founded in 1852 and incorporated in 1868 as the Studebaker Brothers Manufacturing Company, the firm was originally a coachbuilder of wagons, buggies, carriages, and harnesses.

-Studebaker entered the automotive business in 1902 with electric vehicles and gasoline vehicles in 1904, all sold under the name "Studebaker Automobile Company".
-Until 1911, its automotive division operated in partnership with the Garford Company of Elyria, Ohio, and after 1909 with the E-M-F Company and with the Flanders Automobile Company.
-The first gasoline automobiles to be fully manufactured by Studebaker were marketed in August 1912and over the next 50 years, the company established a reputation for quality, durability and reliability.
+Studebaker entered the automotive business in 1902 with electric vehicles, adding gasoline vehicles in 1904, and selling under the name "Studebaker Automobile Company".
+It's automotive division operated in partnership with the Garford Company of Elyria, Ohio until 1911; and with E-M-F Company and Flanders Automobile Company from 1909.
+The first gasoline automobiles to be fully manufactured by Studebaker were marketed in August 1912.Over the next 50 years, the company established a reputation for quality, durability and reliability.

-After an unsuccessful 1954 merger with Packard (the Studebaker-Packard Corporation) and failure to solve chronic post-WWII cash flow problems, the 'Studebaker Corporation' name was restored in 1962.
-When this happened the South Bend plant stopped automobile production on December 20, 1963, and the last Studebaker automobile rolled off the Hamilton, Ontario, Canada, assembly line on March 17, 1966.
-Studebaker continued as an independent manufacturer before merging with Wagner Electric in May 1967 and then Worthington Corporation in February 1968 to form Studebaker-Worthington.
+In 1962, the company reverted to its original name of 'Studebaker Corporation' due to an earlier unsuccessful merger with Packard (the Studebaker-Packard Corporation) in 1954, influenced by unresolved post-WWII cash flow issues.

+As a consequence, the South Bend plant ceased production on December 20, 1963, and Studebaker's final automobile rolled off the Hamilton, Ontario, Canada, assembly line on March 17, 1966.
+The company continued as an independent manufacturer before merging with Wagner Electric in May 1967 and finally Worthington Corporation in February 1968 to form Studebaker-Worthington.

 History

 German forebears

 The ancestors of the Studebaker family descend from Solingen, Germany.
 They arrived in America at the port of Philadelphia on September 1, 1736, on the ship Harle, from Rotterdam, Netherlands.
 (Original manuscripts now in the Pennsylvania State Library at Harrisburg).
 This included Peter Studebaker and his wife Anna Margrethe Studebaker, Clement Studebaker (Peter's brother) and his wife Anna Catherina Studebaker, and Heinrich Studebaker (Peter's cousin).
 In 1918, Albert Russel Erskine, Studebaker Corporation president, wrote the book, History of the Studebaker Corporation, including the 1918 annual report, "written for the information of the 3,000 stockholders of The Studebaker Corporation."
 The 12,000 dealers in its products living throughout the world, its 15,000 employees, and numberless friends."
 This book was verified by lawyers, accountants, and all board members, and was a legal document.
 In the same book, Erskine accurately wrote that Peter Studebaker was the "wagon-maker, which trade later became the foundation of the family fortune and the corporation which now bears his name."

 John Studebaker's sons, Henry and Clement Studebaker, started the wagon business in 1852, which later became the foundation of the family fortune and the corporation that now bears their name.
-John Studebaker, father of the five brothers who began the Studebaker Corporation, was the son of Clement Studebaker Jr. John Clement Studebaker (son of Clement Studebaker and Sarah Rensel) was born on February 8, 1799, in Westmorland, Pennsylvania, and died in 1877 in South Bend, St. Joseph, Indiana.
+John Studebaker, father of the five brothers who began the Studebaker Corporation, was the son of Clement Studebaker Jr. John Clement Studebaker (son of Clement Studebaker and Sarah Rensel) was born on February 8, 1799, in Westmoreland, Pennsylvania.
+He died in 1877 in South Bend, St. Joseph, Indiana.
 John Studebaker (1799–1877) moved to Ohio in 1835 with his wife, Rebecca (née Mohler) (1802–1887).